-The way we raise and parent our children profoundly shapes who they become.
+The way we approach raising children and parenting profoundly shapes who they become.
 Yet, not all methods of parenting nurture healthy growth.
 Styles like permissive and neglectful parenting can be as damaging as more blatant forms of child abuse.
 These approaches can lead to negative outcomes similar to those caused by direct abuse.
 It’s essential to understand these parenting styles and their harmful effects to promote positive development and mental health in children.

 Exploring the Spectrum of Negative Parenting Styles

 Parenting styles vary, and understanding the types of parenting styles, such as permissive parenting, defined by high responsiveness but low demands, to the authoritarian style, characterized by high demands and low responsiveness, is crucial.
+Permissive parenting is characterized by few expectations for children’s behavior and discipline.
 The neglectful parenting style, lacking both responsiveness and demands, also exists within this range.
 Permissive and neglectful parenting, in particular, can result in detrimental effects on child development, such as aggression, poor decision-making abilities, low self-esteem, and behavioral problems.

 Each parenting style molds the child differently.
 Permissive parents tend to be more of a friend than an authority figure, often indulging their child’s desires without setting firm boundaries.
-On the other hand, neglectful or uninvolved parents may provide minimal attention, often appearing indifferent to their child’s activities or needs.
-The harmful fallout of these parenting styles can significantly impact a child’s emotional, social, and physical health, leading to aggression, behavioral issues, compromised self-esteem, stress-coping problems, and hindered mental health development.
+On the other hand, neglectful or uninvolved parents may provide minimal attention and set minimal expectations, often appearing indifferent to their child’s activities or needs.
+The harmful fallout of these parenting styles can significantly impact a kid’s emotional, social, and physical health, leading to aggression, behavioral issues, compromised self-esteem, stress-coping problems, and hindered mental health development.

 The Hidden Dangers of Permissive Parenting

+Diana Baumrind defined permissive parenting as a style characterized by few rules, minimal demands, and a lack of strict enforcement.
 The permissive parenting style, while well-intentioned, often does more harm than good.
 Permissive parents prioritize their children’s emotional well-being, often going to great lengths to fulfill their desires without setting strict limitations.
-This lack of structure and boundaries can lead to feelings of entitlement in children and a disregard for rules, leading to antisocial behavioral problems such as delinquency and substance abuse.
+This lack of structure, few rules, and absence of clear boundary can lead to feelings of entitlement in children and a disregard for rules, leading to antisocial behavioral problems such as delinquency and substance abuse.
+Permissive parenting grants children significant freedom, which can influence their development in both positive and negative ways.

 Lack of Structure and Its Impact

 The absence of structure in permissive parenting can result in escalated behavioral challenges, stemming from a disregard for authority and rules.
-This, coupled with the absence of standards and boundaries, can lead to:
+A lack of enforcing rules often contributes to these behavioral issues, as children may not learn appropriate boundaries or consequences.
+This, coupled with the absence of standards and boundaries, and the failure to set limits, can lead to:

 - lower self-esteem